symfony/symfony-docs/book/forms.rst

 .. versionadded:: 2.3
     The :method:`Symfony\Component\Form\FormInterface::handleRequest` method was
     added in Symfony 2.3.
-Before you had to do some manual work to achieve the same result.
+Previously, the now-deprecated ``bind`` function was used.
+For details on that method, see :doc:`/cookbook/form/deprecated_bind`.

 This controller follows a common pattern for handling forms, and has three possible paths: